mftactical/mfsender/README.md

 ## 📦 Install

-Download a release from the [Releases page](https://github.com/siganberg/mfsender/releases) for your OS:
+Download a release from the

 - **macOS**: open the `.dmg`, drag mfsender to Applications.
 Since the app is not code-signed by Apple, you'll need to clear the quarantine attribute before running:
   ```bash